Terradue/doc-tep-geohazards/source/community-guide/user.rst

 Access the Cloud Resources
 --------------------------

-To access the Cloud resources, you will need to have an account on the Terradue Cloud Platform.
+To access and use Cloud resources, you will need to have an account on Terradue Cloud Platform.
 To create an account:

 1. On your profile page, click on **Cloud Resources**
 2. Click on **Create**